 In addition, fixed index annuities offer premium bonuses that mimic the employer contribution match, and these bonuses are often higher than what an employer will match.

-Plus, only the interest will be taxed in the future, reducing your tax obligations.
+Plus, only the interest will be taxed in the future, reducing your income tax obligations.

 How Much Should I Contribute To My 401k?